django-cms/djangocms-snippet/README.rst

 pull request, please review our `contribution guidelines
 <http://docs.django-cms.org/en/latest/contributing/index.html>`_.

+We're grateful to all contributors who have helped create and maintain this package.
+Contributors are listed at the `contributors <https://github.com/divio/djangocms-snippet/graphs/contributors>`_ section.

 One of the easiest contributions you can make is helping to translate this addon on `Transifex <https://www.transifex.com/projects/p/djangocms-snippet/>`_.